 Read on to keep up to date!

-The beginning of the week started with a statement by the Governor of the Reserve Bank of New Zealand (RBNZ) - Adrian Orr, who mentioned that the current challenge for the RBNZ will be the so-called. a "soft landing" over the next few years without a recession, where fiscal support will be needed.
+The start of the week was kicked off by a statement from Reserve Bank of New Zealand (RBNZ) Governor Adrian Orr, who mentioned that the current challenge for the RBNZ will be a "soft landing" over the next few years without a recession, where fiscal support will be needed.

-On Tuesday morning, the Reserve Bank of Australia (BOA) published the minutes of its monetary policy meeting.
+On Tuesday morning, the Reserve Bank of Australia (BOA) released the minutes of its monetary policy meeting.

 The meeting shows that we can expect another rate hike in June.

 The Australian economy remains resilient and spending is growing.
-Wage growth has also accelerated.
+Wage growth has accelerated as well.

 Members noted that higher petrol prices would lead to higher inflation in the coming quarters.